zachpardee/javascript-hashketball/README.md

 ### Function Building

 * Build a function, `numPointsScored` that takes in an argument of a player's name and returns the number of points scored for that player.
-  * Think about where in the hash you will find a player's `points`.
+  * Think about where in the object you will find a player's `points`.
 How can you iterate down into that level?
 Think about the return value of your function.
 * Build a function, `shoeSize`, that takes in an argument of a player's name and returns the shoe size for that player.